Constrained Decoding for Safe Robot Navigation Foundation Models: Introduction

-Formal specifications have long been used to specify safety requirements for robotic deployments \citep{DBLP:journals/corr/abs-1901-02077, Farrell_2018}.
-Temporal logics (TL) \citep{4567924}~ can capture safety constraints on robot behavior, such as ``remain within the permitted region zones and avoid dangerous obstacles".
-Although TL has seen success in classical robotic planning for safety constraint satisfaction, its use for enforcing safety for large transformer-based robot policies remains limited.
-Additionally, retraining or fine-tuning these large pre-trained models to directly embed temporal logic specification is challenging \citep{kapoor2024logically}.
-First, retraining models is a costly endeavor in terms of computational resources and data requirements.
+Although TL has seen success in classical robotic planning and reinforcement learning for safety constraint satisfaction, its use for enforcing safety for large transformer-based robot policies remains limited \citep{manganaris2026formal}.
+Additionally, retraining or fine-tuning these large pre-trained policies to directly embed such non-Markovian TL safety specifications is challenging \citep{kapoor2024logically}.
+First, retraining policies is a costly endeavor in terms of computational resources and data requirements.
 Moreover, due to the stochastic nature of these models, it is difficult to guarantee strict satisfaction of safety constraints through training alone.
-Hence, there is a pressing need for methods that can enforce safety specifications efficiently at inference time without disrupting the model's pre-trained behavior.
+Hence, there is a pressing need for methods that can reliably enforce safety specifications at inference time without policy retraining.